-- Metal melting & pouring – Liquid is then melted and poured into the mould cavity either by gravity or by high pressure.
+- Metal melting & pouring – Liquid is then melted and poured into the mould cavity either by gravity or high pressure.
 Then the cast is allowed to solidify before the cast parts are removed from the mould.
-Again, the cast part removal will vary depending on the type of metal casting.
+Again, the cast part removal varies depending on the type of metal casting.

-- Post processing – In this final step, the cast metal object is removed from the mould and then fettled.
-During the fettling, the object is cleaned of any moulding material, and rough edges are removed.
+- Post-processing – The cast metal object is removed from the mould and fettled in this final step.
+The object is cleaned of any moulding material during the fettling, and rough edges are removed.

-Although almost all the metals can be used, the most commons ones are iron, steel, aluminium, magnesium and copper-based alloys such as bronze.
+Although almost all metals can be used, the most common ones are iron, steel, aluminium, magnesium and copper-based alloys such as bronze.

-Zinc, aluminium, magnesium and brass are widely used in die casting whereas aluminium alloy, brass alloy, cast iron and cast steel are very popular sand-casting materials.
+Zinc, aluminium, magnesium and brass are widely used in die casting, whereas aluminium alloy, brass alloy, cast iron, and cast steel are popular sand-casting materials.

 Advantages and disadvantages of metal casting

-As with any other manufacturing processes, a basic understanding of the process, its underlying science, its pros and cons are essential for manufacturing low-cost quality engineer products.
+Because of the above reasons, metal casting is a crucial net-shape manufacturing technology.
+Others include net-shape forging, sheet metal stamping, additive manufacturing and metal injection moulding.
+As with any other manufacturing process, a basic understanding of the process, its underlying science, and its pros and cons are essential for manufacturing low-cost quality engineer products.

 Advantages of metal casting